igearfs/HealthCareDataPlatform/README.md

 **You have been warned.
 Use at your own risk.**

+I can't wait to get to the AI part...
+I have so many ideas and I am sure the more I do and learn more will come From disease detection to ... oh I am going to leave some goodies for you to not know...

 # Healthcare Data Platform
 Sponsored by: In-Game Event, A Red Flag Syndicate LLC